Mold and Humidity

 Why Hire Professionals for Mold Remediation

-While these tips are useful for minor damage, it is a good idea to hire a professional for mold cleanup.
+While these tips are useful for minor damage, it is a good idea to hire a professional for mold and humidity cleanup.
 Although you may get rid of visible signs of mold, there could be leftover spores that you may not see.
 A professional has the equipment and products to remove all mold safely.
 Removing mold properly is essential to avoid reinfection.

 How the Pros Handle Mold